-While not reflected in Table 4-20, the Green Line Extension will provide a non-SOV travel alternative, which can help reduce CO_2 and other transportation related emissions.
+While not reflected in Table 4-20, the Green Line Extension will provide a non-SOV travel alternative, which can help reduce CO2 and other transportation related emissions.
 This TIP also includes funding for the MPO's Transit Modernization Program beginning in FFY 2025.
 While projects have not been selected for this program yet, in general, modern transit assets may help reduce emissions by encouraging non-SOV travel or by changing the amount or type of energy these assets use.
+Projects funded through the MPO's Community Connections Program may also support emissions reductions by enhancing options for, and thereby encouraging, transit, bicycle, or pedestrian travel.